'Jazz is just a reflection of life': The musical genius of Jerry Granelli

 Granelli recently re-recorded Christmas Time is Here on his album, The Jerry Granelli Trio Plays Vince Guaraldi & Mose Allison.
 It's a slower version than the classic album, but reflects how it was originally played in the clubs back in the 1960s.

 Since the late 1980s, Jerry Granelli has been living in Halifax, Nova Scotia.
 He has released 25 of his own albums.
 Up until COVID, he has been teaching drumming and touring the world.

 On December 30th, 2020 Jerry Granelli will turn 80.
 And yet, he can still remember charts, note for note, from his 20s.
 And he practices regularly, down in the basement of his apartment complex, in what he describes as a "concrete box" that he shares with the building manager.

-This episode was produced by Mary Lynk.
+*Written and produced by Mary Lynk.